Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 - **Lichtenberg** - <post.buergeramt@lichtenberg.berlin.de>
     They will send your *Abmeldebescheinigung* by post[^6] and *sometimes* by email.[^7]
 - **Mitte** - <buergeramt@ba-mitte.berlin.de>
-    They will send your *Abmeldebescheinigung* by post to an address in Germany, and sometimes in another country.[^8]
+    Do not use them; they take 2-3 months to answer.[^24] They will send your *Abmeldebescheinigung* by post to an address in Germany, and sometimes in another country.[^8]
 - **Neukölln** - <buergeramt@bezirksamt-neukoelln.de>
     They will send your *Abmeldebescheinigung* by post to an address in Germany or in another country, and by email.
 - **Reinickendorf** - <buergeraemter@reinickendorf.berlin.de>